-5.2 Factory Acceptance Tests
+4.2 Factory Acceptance Tests

-All equipment, materials, and components specified in Section 3.4 of this Scope Book shall be factory tested to ensure such items are suitable for use at the Project and will be able to satisfy the requirements of the Agreement, including this Scope Book and the other elements of the Performance Standard.
+All equipment, materials, and components specified in Section Error!
+Reference source not found. of this Scope Book shall be factory tested to ensure such items are suitable for use at the Project and will be able to satisfy the requirements of the Agreement, including this Scope Book.
 Quality check lists and test protocols for such equipment, materials, and individual components shall be submitted by Seller prior to and during the factory tests.